 - Customers and investors who suffered losses due to illegal business practices such as charging of unlawful fees, predatory lending or breaches of securities laws

 Successful lawsuits allow class members to recover damages.
 The types of damages recoverable by a class include:

 - Costs of litigation, including attorney fees

-Continuing the example, it would be impractical to bring 10 million plaintiffs in front of a court separately: the courts would be overwhelmed and the redundancy of 10 million identical claims would be extremely inefficient.
+In terms of the size of the class, sometimes called “numerosity,” it would be impractical to bring 100,000 plaintiffs in front of a court separately.
+The courts would be overwhelmed and the redundancy of 100,000 identical claims would be extremely inefficient.
 Further, the representatives must provide fair and adequate protection for the class.
-The representatives’ claims must be a fair representation of the claims of the class as a whole and the outcome of the case must benefit all members of the class.
+The representatives’ claims must be typical of those of the class, and the representatives must provide fair and adequate protection for the interests of the class.